 - 35. Prioritize climate resilience.
 Through WFP's innovative work on climate resilience, cutting edge tools from climate science and finance are incorporated in national safety net programmes and WFP food assistance programmes.
-WFP also supports a number of country-specific climate risk analyses in order to assist governments in developing realistic planning scenarios and formulate risk mitigation programmes focused upon food-insecure and vulnerable populations.
+WFP also supports a number of country-specific climate risk analyses in order to assist governments in developing realistic planning scenarios and formulate risk mitigation and adaptation programmes focused upon food-insecure and vulnerable populations.
 This work, alongside expertise in disaster risk reduction, enables WFP to significantly support climate policy dialogue. - 36.
 Create productive assets and strengthen livelihoods, especially those related to productive safety nets.
-In the light of increasing recognition of the connections between the degradation of ecosystems, climate change, food insecurity and undernutrition, WFP will continue to implement programmes that create productive assets, diversify livelihood strategies and rehabilitate natural resources, where possible as part of productive safety net programmes, thereby contributing to government initiatives. - 37.
-Mainstream innovative practices into WFP's portfolio.
-The resilience-building approach has led to a culture of innovation in WFP: it has, for example, promoted "inclusive finance" to benefit the poorest people and small enterprises, especially cooperatives of women farmers and young people, through its weather risk insurance project.
+In the light of increasing recognition of the connections between the degradation of ecosystems, climate change, food insecurity and undernutrition, WFP will continue to implement programmes that create productive assets, diversify livelihood strategies and rehabilitate natural resources.
+Tailored to specific contexts, these programmes will aim to be part of productive safety nets that contribute to government initiatives.

+- 37. Mainstream innovative practices into WFP's portfolio.
+WFP's culture of innovation is a strength for a resilience-building approach: for example, WFP's weather risk insurance project promotes "inclusive finance" to benefit the poorest people and small enterprises, especially cooperatives of women farmers and young people.
 Through Purchase for Progress and other smallholder-friendly procurement initiatives, WFP is improving farmers' marketing skills and food quality.
 Together, WFP, FAO and IFAD will improve their collaboration on innovative practices and solutions for enhancing market access and making financial services accessible to all. - 38.
 Be realistic, responsive and flexible in intervention.
 WFP's emergency response focuses on meeting urgent humanitarian needs.
 To maximize the value of its assistance, WFP should be guided by a resilience-building approach.
 Flexibility should be built into the portfolio of assistance to allow for adjustments as situations evolve.